jankidepala/nodejs-repo/README.md

 3. Duplex -readable and writable. net.Socket
 4. Transform - zlib createGzip

+#### WebSockets

 #### Server sent events
 connection is uni-directional, unlike web sockets Connection should always be kept alive text/event-stream content type header
+SSE is a mechanism that allows the server to asynchronously push the data to the client once the client-server connection is established.
+The server can then decide to send data whenever a new “chunk” of data is available.
+It can be considered as a one-way publish-subscribe model.

 #### SCALING: Cluster and Child processor
 Single thread has limitation.
 Using multiple process is only way to scale  nodeJs